pedrohgsilveira/Processo-Seletivo-iFood/README.md

 A public module has only abstractions and simple models, not containing complex implementations.
 An implicit module, implements the abstractions of the public module.

-There are three types of modules in the project:
+There are four types of modules in the project:

 * Main -> It can depend on all modules, but none can depend on it.
 It does not have the separation into Public and Implicit;
 * UI -> It may depend on another Public Tool module, and any implicit feature module can depend on it;